Tangipahoa parish set to choose new sheriff in tomorrow's runoff

 "We need crisis plans in all of our schools, we need guardian programs in all of our schools, we need buddy programs, all programs that are volunteer to help our teachers create safer learning environments so our teachers can teach, we will help with the safety aspect, it's not just active school shooters there are other plans that need to be put into school crisis plans to keep them safe," Gideon said.

-Other issues include response time.
-Often times officers outside of the jurisdiction will respond to a call until TPSO deputies are able to arrive.
+He also cited worrisome lags in response time.
+Often officers from other jurisdictions have to handle a call until TPSO deputies arrive.
 Gideon said that needs to change.

 Community members have recently shed light on several deaths inside the jail within the last year.
-Sticker said, the death rate is un-acceptable.
+Sticker said the death rate is unacceptable.

-The new sheriff era comes at a time when people want transparency, and trust is to be earned.
+The new sheriff comes at a time when people want transparency, and trust needs to be earned.

+Gideon said it's crucial to enforce the law evenly on the public and on sheriff's office employees.

 "We want to be accountable and we want to be transparent with you, but that doesn't mean we won't stand behind our deputies when they are right.
 We will also hold ourselves more accountable when we do make mistakes, and we will, we're human beings," Gideon said.

+Sticker said he will admit failures and work to prevent them from happening again.

-"If we make a mistake, I will point out what the mistake is, i'll point out what the cause is, and i'll point out what the plan is to address it," Sticker said.
+"If we make a mistake, I will point out what the mistake is, I'll point out what the cause is, and I'll point out what the plan is to address it," Sticker said.

-Another major issue that is not just in Tangipahoa parish is drugs.
-Sticker said more deputies patrolling will keep drug dealers coming into neighborhoods.
-While Gideon says there needs to be more options for those facing drug charges to end the vicious cycle of addiction.